Hartmann's Reversal Experiences and Advice

 Differentclass

 Hi everyone.
-I’ve been trolling the posts to get some info.
-Huge shock when I had an emergency Hartman’s on September 9th due to diverticulitis, In hospital for 3 weeks with n/g tube for most of that.
-My surgeon has now agreed to try a reversal robotically but he has frightened me to death with all the stuff that can go wrong!
+I've been trolling the posts to get some info.
+Huge shock when I had an emergency Hartman's on September 9th due to diverticulitis.
+In hospital for 3 weeks with an n/g tube for most of that.
+My surgeon has now agreed to try a reversal robotically, but he has frightened me to death with all the stuff that can go wrong!
 I am hoping to hear from you guys who have been through this procedure, hopefully successfully, and how the experience went.
 Thank you in advance.

 warrior

-best of luck..
+Best of luck.
 I hope you make an informed decision.

 Gray Logo for MeetAnOstoMate